 - Interest on certain municipal bonds is subject to federal taxes.
 Some taxable municipals were issued to fund projects that, by federal government standards, don't provide a clear public benefit.

-- Build America Bonds are taxable municipal bonds issued to create and repair infrastructure, and provide a subsidy to issuers from the federal government of 35% on their interest costs.
+- Build America Bonds are taxable municipal bonds that were issued in 2009 and 2010 to create and repair infrastructure, and provide a subsidy to issuers from the federal government of 35% on their interest costs.

 - Municipal bonds, when purchased at a discount, may subject investors to capital gains taxes when sold or redeemed.
 Investors should consult a tax professional for additional information.